A practical guide for good tourism

 - To create a positive impact on the destination

-What are the positive and negative impacts of tourism?
+What are the negative impacts of tourism?

 Positive impacts of tourism